 The three agreements - Ohrid Agreement, Prespa Agreement and the Friendship Agreement with Bulgaria - make North Macedonia a unique example in the region and beyond of how bridges should be built to overcome differences, increase mutual trust, bring citizens across the border closer together and their prosperity.
-Applying in practice the European models for resolving open issues, with good will and their prosperity.
-Applying in practice the European models for resolving open issues, with good will and their prosperity.
-Applying in order to build and improve relations with its neighbors and international partners.
-The agreements, in synergy with the successful implementation of the reform agenda, have determined and strengthened the position of the state at the international level and international level, has become a model that European and global leaders point out as a success story.
+Applying in practice the European models for resolving open issues, with good will and dialogue, North Macedonia in a very concrete way manifested political commitment and leadership in making a difficult compromise in order to build and improve relations with its neighbors and international partners.
+The agreements, in synergy with the successful implementation of the reform agenda, have determined and strengthened the position of the state at the international level and enabled the vital step forward in attaining its strategic goals.
+The country, at diplomatic and international level, has become a model that European and global leaders point out as a success story.

-international level, has become a model that European and global leaders point out as a success story.
 The development of North Macedonia into stable democratic state has been done with the long-lasting support of our close friend and strategic partner - the United States of America.
 Over the entire past period, the strong support from the United States was especially reflected on the achievement of our strategic goals and building an inclusive democracy and responsible governance, strengthening the rule of law, combating corruption and discrimination, strengthening and diversifying the economy, promoting the freedom of media and strengthening the democratic institutions in a single fully inclusive multiethnic society.